babylonhealth/ios-playbook/WorkingAtBabylon.md

 There are very few at the moment.

 ### Is there a gym/field/court close to your office for physical activity?
 There is a commercial gym close by, a park, and a barebones gym in the office.
-There’s also free yoga twice a week.
+There’s also free yoga twice a week and a football club

 ### Do people feel comfortable calling attention to systemic issues/heavily “band-aid”-ed systems?
 Yes, we have anonymous company level Q&A and peakon surveys. [this is my experience].

 ### Are any of your engineering managers mobile engineers?
 Do mobile devs feel like they have to learn backend dev to "prove themselves" / feel like they have a seat at the table?
-iOS engineers have to know iOS, and that’s it.
+iOS engineers have to know iOS and general programming practices, and that’s it.

 ## Designers?
 ### What’s the handoff process like?
 As we work in squads, collaboration with designers, product, and QA is very tight and happens every day.
-After a ticket has been discussed in discovery and planning, designs are provided on Zeplin (sketch).
+After a ticket has been discussed in discovery and planning, designs (made in Sketch) are imported to a common (per-platform) Zeplin project.

 ### Do you let devs get down and dirty with sketch files?
-Not usually, but developers are encouraged to report wrong alignments, spacing, and in general to partecipate in the design/UX discussion.
+Not usually, but developers are encouraged to report wrong alignments, spacing, and in general to participate in the design/UX discussion.

-### Do you focus on making your android and iOS apps look consistent?
+### Do you focus on making your Android and iOS apps look consistent?
 There is a drive for consistency with a design system, but platform-specific conventions are taken into account.

-### Example of the above: Do you have the “title” of a VC on the left in iOS/on the center in android for consistency?
+### Example of the above: Do you have the “title” of a VC on the left in iOS/on the center in Android for consistency?
 Do you have a modal View Controller presented with a back arrow on the left?
 We follow iOS standards, but it's up to every squad.

-## Q/A?
+## QA?
 ### What’s the handoff-to-QA process like?
 Same answer as with designers.
 Collaboration is frequent as there is a QA per squad.
 A build is triggered from the main branch every night (with custom builds trigger-able at any time), and in the morning the QA starts testing against it.